"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Women will likely find a higher beta than men (when all other conditions are the same).

-- Detoxification, particularly mechanical, raises the beta coefficient for a certain period. (improves tissue renewal ability)
+- Detoxification, particularly mechanical, raises the beta coefficient for a certain period.
+(Improves tissue renewal ability)

 - On a prolonged diet, the beta increases at first and gradually decreases, making it difficult to continue weight loss.